-If you travelled abroad, make sure to consult the web page of the Ministry of Foreign Affairs for the list of countries arriving from which you must stay in self-isolation for 14 days.
+If you travelled abroad, make sure to consult the web page of the Ministry of Foreign Affairs for the for the movement restrictions for people arriving in Estonia.
 As the epidemiological situation changes rapidly, plan all trips abroad with the consideration that you might be subject to movement restrictions when returning to Estonia.

 - If you suspect infection with coronavirus, call your family doctor or the family doctor’s advice line 1220 for advice.
 Do not go to the family doctor’s office.

 - To prevent further spread of the virus, stay at home while waiting for the test results and when tested positive.

 - Information about a person being infected with COVID-19 is sensitive personal data and must not be forwarded, except with the person’s consent.
 Nevertheless, employees and students are encouraged to inform the university if they turn out to be virus carriers and close contacts of a virus carrier.
 Rapid exchange of information helps us prevent the spread of the virus and reduce confusion resulting from the lack of information and help the Health Board.

 - If an employee turns out to be a virus carrier or a close contact, we strongly recommend informing his or her immediate supervisor.
 The immediate supervisor forwards this information to Academic Secretary Tõnis Karki who is the contact person of the Health Board at the university.
 It would be very welcome if employees also inform their colleagues and possible close contacts.

 - If a student turns out to be a virus carrier or a close contact, we strongly recommend informing his or her academic affairs specialist or programme director who then forwards this information to the academic secretary.